Reena-senthilkumar/APTITUDE/README.md

 4️⃣ Speed, Time & Distance
 7. A car travels from A to B at 60 km/h and returns from B to A at 40 km/h.
 Find the average speed for the whole journey.
 8. A person can walk at 5 km/h and row a boat at 10 km/h.
 If he covers a distance of 30 km on land and 40 km by boat, how much time will he take in total?

+1 — Profit & Loss

+A trader buys an article for ₹1,400 and sells it for ₹1,610.
+What is his profit %?

+2 — Time & Distance

+A train 200 m long crosses a bridge of length 300 m in 30 seconds.
+Find its speed in km/h.

+3 — Time & Work

+A can do a job in 20 days and B in 30 days.
+They work together for 6 days, then A leaves.
+How many more days will B take to finish the job?

+4 — Percentages

+By what percent must a quantity be decreased so that after a 25% increase it returns to its original value?

+5 — Mixtures / Alligation

+How many litres of water must be added to 10 L of a 60% alcohol solution to make it a 40% alcohol solution?

+6 — Average

+The average of 5 numbers is 24.
+Four of them are 18, 30, 22 and 26.
+Find the fifth number.

+7 — Ratio

+If A : B = 3 : 5 and B : C = 2 : 7, find A : C.

+8 — Geometry (Mensuration)

+A right triangle has legs 6 cm and 8 cm.
+Find its area and hypotenuse.

+9 — Simple Interest

+What is the amount on ₹7,500 at 8% p.a. simple interest for 2 years?

+10 — Probability

+A bag has 3 red, 4 blue and 5 green balls.
+One ball is drawn at random.
+What is the probability it is blue or green?
+(Give fraction or decimal.)

+11 — Algebra

+Solve for x:
+3
+𝑥
++
+5
+=
+2
+(
+𝑥
++
+8
+)
+3x+5=2(x+8).

+12 — Permutation / Counting

+How many different 4-letter “words” (arrangements) can be formed from the letters of the word PLAY (use each letter at most once)?
 ________________________________________
 5️⃣ Train
 9. A train 120 m long passes a pole in 6 seconds.
 Find its speed in km/h